 Ports & Subsystems

-The set of blocks within the subsystem represents the algorithm applied to a single element (or subarray) of the original signal.
-The For Each block inside the subsystem allows you to configure the decomposition of the subsystem inputs into elements (or subarrays), and to configure the concatenation of the individual results into output signals.
+The set of blocks within the subsystem represents the algorithm applied to a single element or subarray of the original signal.
+The For Each block inside the subsystem allows you to configure the decomposition of the subsystem inputs into elements or subarrays, and to configure the concatenation of the individual results into output signals.